-About the Master of Science in Information Systems
+Master of Science in Information Systems Program Overview

-Building upon the information systems core that is taught at the undergraduate level, the Master of Science in Information Systems (MSIS) is targeted at existing IT professionals who wish to move into leadership positions in their organizations as well as working professionals in other career fields who are seeking to enter the high demand field of information technology.
+The Master of Science in Information Systems (MSIS) program is targeted at existing IT professionals who wish to move into leadership positions in their organizations as well as working professionals in other career fields who are seeking to enter the high demand field of information technology.

 There are two key features that distinguish Auburn’s MSIS from that of other institutions.

 - In addition to a traditional on-campus program, the college also offers an online format of the MSIS.
 This allows you to earn your degree without ever leaving your current job or having to travel to campus for various residencies.
 For more information about the online program, please click on this link: http://harbert.auburn.edu/academics/online-programs/ms-information-systems-online/

 - Unlike regimented degree programs, the MSIS allows you to design a course of study that matches your particular career needs and interest.
 You will work with a faculty advisor to help you determine a program that best serves your goals and objectives.

 As an on-campus student, you can complete the program in three long semesters and a summer semester.
 Online students typically complete their studies in three years or less depending on the number of hours taken per semester.
 In a very short time, you could be living your career dreams and working as an upwardly mobile information technology professional with almost unlimited potential.